-If flatbed equipment is not available, and the transfer case is operable, the vehicle may be towed (in the forward direction, with ALL wheels on the ground), IF the transfer case is in NEUTRAL (N) and the transmission is in PARK (for automatic transmissions) or in gear (NOT in NEUTRAL, for manual transmissions).
-Refer to

-"Recreational Towing" in "Starting And Operating" for further information and detailed instructions.
+If flatbed equipment is not available, and the transfer case is operable, the vehicle may be towed (in the forward direction, with ALL wheels on the ground), IF the transfer case is in NEUTRAL (N) and the transmission is in PARK (for automatic transmissions) or in gear (NOT in Neutral, for manual transmissions).
+Refer to 6 "Recreational Towing" in "Starting And Operating" for detailed instructions.